By COGwriter

 Because the same three Strong's words (#4983, 3588, & 5547) are used four other times in the New Testament and in those times the KJV translates it as "body of Christ" (Romans 7:4; 1 Corinthians 10:16; 1 Corinthians 12:27; Ephesians 4:12)--as does the NKJV.

-Therefore, if all the translators were simply consistent with themselves, they would have translated Colossians 2:16-17 to state:
+Therefore, if all the translators were simply consistent with themselves, they would have translated Colossians 2:16-17 to state (and included parantheses):

-Even the early Orthodox bishop Ambrose of Milan recognized that Colossians 2:17 was referring to the "body of Christ" as he wrote (after someone mistranslated Colossians 2:17):
+Even the early Orthodox bishop Ambrose of Milan recognized that Colossians 2:17 was referring to the "body of Christ" as he wrote the following commenting on it:

 Now some have claimed that since the Sabbath command is not listed after Jesus died, that it is not in effect.
 The problem with this is that it was listed at least twice as a command as well as many times it was shown to be observed by early New Testament Christians.